wmo-im/wis2-gdc/docs/source/architecture.rst

 Workflows
 ^^^^^^^^^

-``wis2-gdc`` starts up by connecting to a WIS2 Global Broker (GB), subscribing to notifications for WIS2 metadata (WMO Core Metadata Profile [WCMP2]).
+``wis2-gdc`` starts up by connecting to one or more WIS2 Global Brokers (GB), subscribing to notifications for WIS2 metadata (WMO Core Metadata Profile [WCMP2]).
 On receipt of WIS2 Notification Messages (WNM) for metadata, ``wis2-gdc`` will perform message deduplication, validate, ingest and publish a WCMP2 record to its catalogue API.
 In addition, WCMP2 update and deletion is supported with the appropriate WNM.

 The ``wis2-gdc`` monitoring capability collects and provides metrics on WCMP2 that is scraped by the WIS2 Global Monitor (GM).